diogo-crcoelho/PushCalendar/README.md

 ```
 2. Enable Google Calendar API and download `credentials.json`, from the [Google Cloud Platform](https://console.cloud.google.com/apis/credentials)

-3. Save your Pushbullet token in a `.env` on the main directory
+3. Save your Pushbullet token in a `.env` on the main directory.
+Example on the repository

 4. To run simply
 ```